Affinoids in the Lubin-Tate perfectoid space and simple supercuspidal representations II: wild case: Geometric realization

-by Frobenius reciprocity.
-Since the left hand side is an irreducible representation of $G_2$ and the both sides have the same dimension by \eqref{g22}, we know that \eqref{tti} is an isomorphism.
+induced by a surjective homomorphism $\Pi_s|_{H_r} \to H_{\fX_r}$ of $H_r$-representations and Frobenius reciprocity.
+Then \eqref{tti} is an isomorphism, since the left hand side is an irreducible representation of $G_2$ and the both sides have the same dimension by \eqref{g22}.
 Hence, the required assertion follows from the isomorphisms \eqref{ff} and \eqref{tti}. \end{proof}

 \begin{thm} Let $\mathrm{LJ}$ be the inverse of $\mathrm{JL}$ in Proposition \ref{expJL}.
 We put

 Let $\pi$ be a smooth irreducible representation of $\iGL_n (K)$.
 Then, we have

 as $D^{\times} \times W_K$-representations. \end{thm} \begin{proof} This follows from Proposition \ref{expJL} and Lemma \ref{map}, because every essentially simple supercuspidal representation is isomorphic to $\pi_{\zeta,\chi,c,\omega}$ for some $\zeta \in \mu_{q-1} (K)$, $\chi \in (k^{\times})^{\vee}$, $c \in \overline{\mathbb{Q}}_{\ell}^{\times}$ and a smooth character $\omega \colon K^{\times} \to \ol{\bQ}_{\ell}^{\times}$. \end{proof}